All About Central Air Conditioner Installation and Repairs

 - Homeowners should also consider having their furnace when applicable inspected before new installation.

-AC Installation Considerations
+Central Air Conditioner Installation Considerations

 Have your contractor help you determine if new ductwork is necessary.
 In most cases, it is not and a simple cleaning will suffice, but it doesn’t hurt to weigh your options beforehand.
 Determine if you want to relocate your system.
 Although this usually will increase the cost of installation, as more work will be required, a new location may boost efficiency, be required because of planned or existing room additions, or the system was placed poorly in the first place.
 A good example of poor placement would be the evaporator in the attic or the outside condensing unit next to a patio or bedroom window.